 Given the focus of our paper, the following analysis is restricted to ME held as the only job and refers to men entering registered unemployment after the introduction of the 1999 reform and before the 2003 reform became effective.
-Thus, our sample design excludes all employed persons with ME held as a secondary job as well as people out-of-the-labour force, such as pensioners and students.
+Thus, our sample excludes all employed persons with ME held as a secondary job as well as people out-of-the-labour force, such as pensioners and students.
 For the reasons mentioned in the Introduction, we restrict the analysis to men.

 Data for our empirical analysis are derived from the Employment Panel of the Federal Employment Agency (EP-FEA), see Meinken and Koch (2005).
 The EP-FEA contains detailed quarterly information on employment and wages for a 2% random sub-sample of all employees subject to social insurance for the period 1998-2005, amounting to about 600,000 observations per quarter.
 Due to the fact that ME became subject to registration in 1999, the data include information on ME starting with the second quarter of that year.
 Spell information refer to a person's main labour force status.
+The evolution of marginal employment in east and west Germany within the observation period as derived from our EP-FEA data is shown in Figure (1).

 The main strength of the EP-FEA data set is its large size and the correspondence of what is coded as ME in the data to the legal definition.
-We can, therefore, explicitly distinguish ME from other forms of employment, most importantly from conventional part-time employment.
-Another main advantage is the high quality of employment spell (measured in days) and wage information in the EP-FEA due to the fact that this information is used for the calculation of individual entitlements under the public pension schemes.
+We can, therefore, explicitly distinguish ME from other forms of employment, most importantly from conventional part-time employment.2 Another main advantage is the high quality of employment spell (measured in days) and wage information in the EP-FEA due to the fact that this information is used for the calculation of individual entitlements under the public pension schemes.

 There are also a few shortcomings of the EP-FEA data: Drawing on employment register data, unemployment was initially not registered in the EP-FEA data.
 In 2000, the FEA started to supplement the data with information from the unemployment statistics.
-However, unemployment remains incompletely coded in the data, as both unemployment not registered at the labour agency and unemployment during a spell of ME is not coded.
+However, unemployment remains incompletely coded in the data, as both unemployment not registered at the labour agency3 and unemployment during a spell of ME is not coded.
 Moreover, there is no information on the amount of unemployment benefits received by a person in the data.
 Another disadvantage of the EP-FEA data is that the data do not contain information on household variables such as the employment status of the spouse, the presence of children and other household income.
 Since we restrict the analysis to men whose employment behavior is not expected to significantly depend on these variables, this is of little concern here.

-$^{2}$ For data after the second quarter of 2003, the FEA also provides supplements to the main data which contain information on ME as a secondary job.
+$^{^{2}}$ For data after the second quarter of 2003, the FEA also provides supplements to the main data which contain information on ME as a secondary job.